-A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially in relation to database keys.
-By using UUIDs, you ensure that your ID is not just unique in the context of a single database table or web application, but is truly unique in the universe.
+UUIDs are just a specific kind of ID.
+A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially when it comes to database keys.
+By using UUIDs, you ensure that your ID is not just unique in the context of a single database table, but is unique in the universe.
 No other ID in existence should be the same as yours.

 Why use a UUID? 🔗